The New England Company

 Governance and Leadership

 The Company is governed by a board of Trustees known as “the Court,” which oversees all grant allocation decisions.
-Specific trustee names are not publicly listed on their website.
+The Company has 16 trustees who receive no remuneration, payments or benefits from the charity.

-The Company's Secretary serves as the primary contact for grant applications and organizational communications.
+The Company's Secretary serves as the primary contact for grant applications and organisational communications.

 How to Apply